Brunch your way around the world in Montréal

 New Québec cuisine

 On the Plateau, stop in at La Fabrique, a bistro that serves beautifully plated dishes made with seasonal ingredients.
-The menu changes often, depending on what's available, so we recommend trying the ever-original weekly specials.
-There's no stopping the creativity of Québec's young chefs!
-As an added bonus, they always have vegetarian and gluten-free options and their outdoor patio is very inviting.
+The menu changes often, depending on what's available, so we recommend trying the ever-original weekly specials. an added bonus, they always have vegetarian and gluten-free options and their outdoor patio is very inviting.

 When: Friday, Saturday and Sunday from 10 a.m. to 2:30 p.m.